Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 You don’t need anything super fancy or expensive, just the right type of tripod for your camera.

-Each of the tripods below are compatible with DSLR and cell phones and shoot at multiple angles, options that will cover a wide range of your photography needs:
+Each of the tripods below is compatible with DSLR and cell phones and shoots at multiple angles, options that will cover a wide range of your photography needs:

 Tip #5: Use Diffused Lighting